Materials-Consortia/OPTIMADE/optimade.rst

 One additional query parameter :query-param:`property_slices` MUST be handled by the API implementation either as defined below or by returning the error :http-error:`501 Not Implemented`:

-- **property\_slices**: A number of slice specifications to request only parts of array properties for the functionality described in `Slices of array properties`_.
+- **property\_slices**: A number of slice specifications to request only parts of list properties for the functionality described in `Slices of list properties`_.

   The query parameter contains a comma-separated (",", ASCII symbol 44 dec) list of slice specifications.
   Each slice specification consists of a dimension name followed by the left square bracket character ("[", ASCII symbol 91 dec), a slice, and the right square bracket character ("]", ASCII symbol 93 dec).